toolbitorg/toolbitsdk/README.md

+# Toolbit SDK

-# ToolbitSDK
+# Overview

-ToolbitSDK is Software Develepment Kit for measurement and automation system.
-Target device is a multimeter named as **Toolbit DMM** for now.
+Toolbit SDK is Software Develepment Kit for measurement and automation system.
+It is prepared for a multimeter named as **Toolbit DMM** for now.
 Please see the following project page: https://hackaday.io/project/10398-luke-open-framework-multimeterlogger

 The target platform of SDK is as follows:
   * Ubuntu Linux